What is Damp and Timber Report?

 Timbers on the first floor of the building will be examined for signs of fungal decay (such as dry rot) or wood-boring beetle infestation (such as woodworm).
 Once again where possible, carpets will be pulled back for floor boards (and where possible the voids and timbers beneath) to be examined.
 The surveyor will also look into the roof void for signs of dampness, fungal decay or beetle infestation.

-The damp and timber surveyor will then compile a full written report (including where necessary a sketch plan detailing work that needs to be carried out).
+The damp and timber surveyor will then compile a full written report (including where necessary a sketch plan detailing if damp proofing, woodworm or dry rot treatments need to be carried out).
 Should you have any questions about the report you will have the contact details for our damp and timber surveyor who will answer any questions you may have.

 The cost of having a damp survey is dependent on a number of different variables.
 It can be dependant on the type of issue that is found in the property and the severity of the damage it has caused.
 While some damp problems can be easily fixed than others, the more common fixes are the installation of a damp proof course.
 If you are wanting to learn about our cost of our damp surveys we provide then please call 0800 288 8660 or request a survey online.